approvals/ApprovalTests.Ruby/README.md

 ## Usage

-The basic format of the approval is modeled after RSpec's _it_:
+The basic format of the approval is modeled after RSpec's `it`:

     approve "something" do
       "this is the received contents"
     end

+The `:to_s` method on the object will be used to generate the output for the `*.received.txt` file.
+For custom objects you will need to override the `to_s` to get helpful output, rather than the default:

+    #<Object:0x0000010105ea40>

 The first time the specs are run, two files will be created: